 You will need:

 Staple or tape the pipe cleaner on the outside of the cup.
-If you are stapling it, fold up the end that is protruding below the staple for sturdiness.
-Decorate the cup in any way you like.
-We used ribbon, paper crosses and gems that we had left over from another project.
-We decorated the lantern in purple, as it is the official Church color for days of mourning such as Holy Thursday and Friday.
+For sturdiness, fold up the end that is protruding below the staple or tape.
+Decorate the cup in any way you like, keeping in mind that the official Church color of the day is purple, the color associated with mourning.
+We used ribbon bows, paper crosses and gems.
 Insert the candle (or crumpled paper) in the cup.
-Ready!